zookz/cordova-plugin-health/README.md

 - In Android you can only store active calories, as the basal are estimated automatically.
 If you store total calories, these will be treated as active.
 - In iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `.
 - Storing of nutrients is not supported at the moment in Android.
+- In iOS, when storing an activity, you can also specify calories (active, in kcal) and distance (walked or run, in meters).
+For example: `dataType: 'activity', value: 'walking', calories: 20, distance: 520`.
+Be aware, though, that you need permission to write calories and distance first, or the call will fail.

 ### delete()